The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Overview of the wide-area JWST sample

 \section{Overview of the wide-area \emph{JWST} sample}

 In Table \ref{tab: surveys} we give an overview of the datasets used in this work to construct our wide-area \emph{JWST} sample.
-We include the field, proposal ID and PI name of each dataset as well as a references to the relevant survey paper, ancillary data and lensing maps where applicable.
-In Table \ref{tab: depths} we list the $5\sigma$ global limiting magnitudes for each dataset in each of the observed filters.
-With the exception of JADES, NGDEEP and UNCOVER-South, which are described in Section \ref{sec:sample_and_properties}, the data reduction and catalogue creation for each dataset is described in \citet{mcleod2023}.
-Across these various datasets, which cover a non-contiguous on-sky area of $\simeq 320$ arcmin$^2$, we select $125$ galaxy candidates at $z\geq9$.
+We include the field, proposal ID and PI name of each dataset as well as references to the relevant survey paper, ancillary data, and lensing maps where applicable.
+In Table \ref{tab: depths} we list the $5\sigma$ global limiting magnitudes for each data set in each of the observed filters.
+With the exception of JADES, NGDEEP and UNCOVER-South, which are described in Section \ref{sec:sample_and_properties}, the data reduction and catalogue creation for each dataset are described in \citet{mcleod2024}.
+Across these various datasets, which cover a non-contiguous on-sky area of $\simeq 320$ arcmin$^2$, we select $121$ galaxy candidates at $z\geq9$.
+The coordinates, $z_{\mathrm{phot}}$ and $M_{\mathrm{UV}}$ of the new candidates not reported in \citet{mcleod2024} are given in Table \ref{tab: extrafieldobjects}.